SachinShah428/Reviewz/README.md

 - [x] Users should be able to add or delete a show from the list.

-- [x] Users can update the TV series related data.
+- [x] Users can update the TV series related data( Posted by them only ).